authplz/authplz-core/DESIGN.md

 Modules consist of a set of interfaces, defining the dependencies of the module, a controller that uses these interfaces to implement the functionality of the module, and an api that wraps the controller in HTTP endpoints.

-All data structures returned from controllers should be safe for API use (ie. no internal structures may be returned, wrap / translate everything).
+All data structures returned from controllers should be safe for API use (ie. no internal structures may be returned, explicitly wrap / translate everything).

 ## Flows